jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   the test is still green

-* I do the same thing with the next 2 :ref:`if statements`
+* I do the same thing with the next two :ref:`if statements`

   .. code-block:: python
     :lineno-start: 51